soCzech/photoSync/README.md

 - OAuth sign in
 - Upload/download photos to/from Flickr albums and Google Drive folders
-- Delete photos photos from Flick and Google Drive
+- Delete photos photos from Flickr and Google Drive
 - Synchronize photos with Flickr and Google Drive

 Installation